shivamgajjar227/welcome_letter_automation/CELERY_MONDAY_FLOW.md

 - Click "Welcome Letter QC" and collect NPIs with status "Not Started".
 - Instead of inserting into the DB, call `_send_records_to_api` to post records to the webhook.

-### 5. Webhook (New `api_proxy.py`)
+### 5. Webhook (FastAPI `/webhooks/monday`)
 ```python
 @app.post("/webhooks/monday")
 async def monday_webhook(request: Request):
     payload = await request.json()
     # log payload for debugging (JSONL file)
 ```
-- Acts as a debugging proxy—you can inspect `proxy_logs.jsonl` or hit `GET /logs` to review received payloads.
-- Replace with your FastAPI endpoint once ready to persist records to MariaDB.
+- The FastAPI hook currently logs payloads; extend it to persist records or trigger downstream workflows.

 ### 6. Task Completion
 - On success: `RunnerResult` holds artifacts and `stage_result.data`; Celery task returns `{"success": true, ...}` and notifies FastAPI.